Skip to content

 }

-Distinct types is a kind of type alias which creates a new type that has the same properties as the original type but is - as the name suggests - distinct from it.
-It cannot implicitly convert into the other type using the syntax distict <name> = <type>
+typedef creates a new type, that has the same properties as the original type but is distinct from it.
+It cannot implicitly convert into the other type using the syntax typedef <name> = <type>

 fn void* get_by_id(MyId id) { ... }